 Is final expense insurance the same as a preneed plan?

-But final expense insurance differs in three key ways:
+But it differs in three key ways:

 - Place of purchase.
 Preneed plans are typically bought directly through a funeral home to cover the costs of burial services, whereas final expense insurance is bought through a life insurance company.

 - How it’s paid for.
 You pay for your preneed plan directly to a funeral home, with the money earmarked for a stated burial plan.
 Final expense insurance, however, remains in force as long as you continue paying your premium, paid out at your death.